murmour/mparser/README.rst

 Home page: https://bitbucket.org/cakeplus/mparser

-mParser used to be a part of ocaml-base, a collection of useful OCaml libraries by Holger Arnold [1]_.
+MParser used to be a part of ocaml-base, a collection of useful OCaml libraries by Holger Arnold [1]_.

-The monadic interface of mParser is compatible with pa_monad [2]_.
+The monadic interface of MParser is compatible with pa_monad [2]_.

 The only dependency is the PCRE-OCaml library [3]_.